The most important technology for workplace collaboration in 2019

 The latter are agile spaces designed to make interaction between both on-site and remote workers more efficient and simpler.

-Now: The heart of a huddle room is an interactive display.
+Now: The heart of a huddle room is an electronic whiteboard or alternative interactive display.

 These touch-screen displays serve multiple functions…